Tariq Kazi

-Tariq Raihan Kazi (তারিক কাজী; born 6 October 2000) is a Finnish-born Bangladeshi professional footballer who plays as a defender for Bangladesh Football Premier League club Bashundhara Kings and the Bangladesh national team.
-Primarily a right wing-back, he can play as a right back or right midfielder and can also be deployed as a centre back.
+Tariq Raihan Kazi (তারিক কাজী; born 6 October 2000) is a professional footballer who plays as a defender.
+Born in Finland, he plays for the Bangladesh national team.
+During his youth career he was primarily used as a right wing-back, who could also be deployed as a right back, later on he was transitioned into a center back by coach Óscar Bruzón.

 Kazi is the second Bangladeshi descent footballer to represent Bangladesh internationally after Danish-born Jamal Bhuyan.
 He represented Finland at U17 and U19 levels internationally, before switching national sides.
-He also made an appearance in the UEFA Europa League qualifying stage for Ilves.
+He also made an appearance in the UEFA Europa League for Ilves.